OctopusDeploy/blog/blog/2021-10/upgrading-Octopus-is-easier-than-you-think/index.md

 ---
-title: Upgrading Octopus is easier than you think
+title: Upgrading from Octopus 3.X is easier than you think
-description: A brief summary of the post, 170 characters max including spaces.
+description: Why and how to upgrade from Octopus 3.X.
 author: Andy Corrigan
 visibility: private
 published: 3020-01-01